fai9al7dad/external-jsx/README.md

 ```
 > app.template.tsx

+which should allow separation, and might make development easier, by placing the markup and component code side by side you can avoid continues up and down scrolling

 There is no special syntax to learn (Besides the ```<Template/>```),  extracting the JSX to a .template should work the same way as without exporting it.

 ## How it works